Palmcivet/CTF-Tools/README.md

 # CTF-Tool

-This is a simple tool for encode and decode
+This is a simple tool for encode and decode.
+Now I want to reform it into a web app, using react.

 ## Basic coding
 Use `-a --auto`, list the information of **string**.